Patients at our Kitchener Dental Office ask about aligning their teeth commonly. Most patients want to know what to expect and how Dental Braces work.

-Dental Braces apply pressure to teeth to induce movement.
+Well, Dental Braces apply pressure to make teeth move.
 The system includes metal brackets that bond to each tooth and a thin metal arch wire that connects to each bracket.
 The teeth gradually move to conform to the natural curve of the arch wire.
 Your Kitchener Dentist or Orthodontist can increase pressure on teeth by tightening wires gradually.

 At a more basic level, braces apply pressure to teeth which triggers inflammation and jaw bone remodelling.
 The pressure and inflammation guides a slow and gradual change in bone allowing tooth roots to slowly move and change position over time.